betterscientificsoftware/bssw.io/Articles/Blog/2026-01-ai4hpc-sw-dev.md

 - Bowen Cui of George Mason University presented the first accepted paper titled “Comprehensive Evaluation of LLMs in HPC Code Performance Optimization,” which identified advantages and gaps in LLMs for HPC motif for a real applications.

 - The second paper, “AI Assistants to Enhance and Exploit the PETSc Knowledge Base,” was presented by Junchao Zhang from Argonne National Laboratory.
 The work showcased how industry-driven AI technologies can enhance the development process of a well-established Portable, Extensible Toolkit for Scientific Computation (PETSc) library, widely used in HPC.
-The highlight the fact that as a mature libray, PETSc has valuable by unstructured information, so there is a need to adapt this knowledge along with the niche nature of HPC to make LLM more effective for their project needs.
+The highlight the fact that as a mature library, PETSc has valuable by unstructured information, so there is a need to adapt this knowledge along with the niche nature of HPC to make LLM more effective for their project needs.

 Panel discussion: